-If we do not have a tax code or a current year's P45, we must use an emergency code on a month 1 basis in the same way as for one-off taxable lump sum payments.
-If we have a current year's P45, then we can use that code on a month 1 basis.
+If we do not have a tax code or a current year's P45 we must use an emergency code on a month 1 basis in the same way as for one-off UFPLS payments.
+If we have a current year's P45 then we can use that code on a month 1 basis.